microsoft/TemplateStudio/docs/features/identity.md

 Optional login allows the user to log in from the SettingsPage and the NavigationView (if available).

-To restrict the access to a page and make it invisible and inaccessible for un-authenticated and un-authorized users you have to add the "Restricted" attibute to the page and limit its visiblity on the ShellPage as shown below:
+To restrict the access to a page and make it invisible and inaccessible for un-authenticated and un-authorized users you have to add the "Restricted" attibute to the page and limit its visiblity on the ShellPage as shown below.
+(The MainPage and the SettingsPage should not be restricted):

 #### 1. Add the **Restricted** Attribute to the Views CodeBehind code